 Option Description Service Tag Displays the Service Tag of your computer.
 Asset Tag Allows you to create a system asset tag if an asset tag is not already set.
 This option is not set by default.
 BIOS Downgrade This controls flashing of the system firmware to previous revisions.
 Data Wipe This field allows users to erase the data securely from all internal storage devices.
-The following is list of devices affected: Internal HDD Internal SDD Internal mSATA Internal eMMC BIOS Recovery This field allows you to recover from certain corrupted BIOS conditions from a recover file on the user primary hard drive or an external USB key.
-BIOS Recovery from Hard Drive (enabled by default)
+The fo devices affected: 1000 minutes and the secure of the secur Internal HDD Internal SDD Internal mSATA Internal eMMC BIOS Recovery This field allows you to recover from certain corrupted BIOS conditions from a recover file on the user primary hard drive or an external USB key.

+· BIOS Recovery from Hard Drive (enabled by default)